su3d4/R0N1N-/HackSpaceTime.md

-We are developing a set of temporal and spatial Haskell libraries, dubbed HaskTimeSpace, is a project that can have significant implications for various domains, including physics, biology, and computer science.
+We are developing a set of temporal and spatial Haskell libraries.
+This is a project that can have significant implications for various domains, including physics, biology, and computer science.
 Here's a high-level outline to get you started:

 **I. Temporal Libraries (HaskTime)**